kcl-lang/kcl-lang.io/docs/reference/plugin/overview.md

 ## 1. Hello Plugin

 KCL plugins are installed in the `plugins` subdirectory of KCL (usually installed in the `$HOME/.kusion/kclvm/plugins` directory), or set through the `$KCL_PLUGINS_ROOT` environment variable.
+Besides, the `plugins` directory could also be placed at the `pwd` path.
 KCL plugins are managed in the Git repository: [https://github.com/KusionStack/kcl-plugin](https://github.com/KusionStack/kcl-plugin), we can clone the repository for development.

 Enter the `kcl-plugin info` command to view the plugin directory (replace `/Users/kcl_user` with the local `$HOME` path):